bandithijo/st-bandithijo/README.md

 # st-bandithijo

-The Simple Terminal with BanditHijo's Personal Preference Patches.
+The Simple Terminal with BanditHijo's Personal Preference Patches (with Binary included).

 **st version**: 0.8.4